 The full size of Noah’s ark was three hundred cubits by fifty cubits by thirty cubits (Genesis 6:15).
 The cubit is a unit of measurement commonly used by ancient cultures in and around the Middle East.
 It varied from culture to culture because it is the distance of a man’s elbow to the tip of his longest finger.
-A long cubit added the width of four fingers to the cubit.
+A royal cubit added the width of four fingers to the cubit.
 The long cubit used for the design of the Ark Encounter is 20.4 inches, making the size of the Ark Encounter 510 feet by 85 feet by 51 feet.
 The ark had to be as big as it was to fit representatives of all the land-dwelling, air-breathing animal kinds in the world to survive the flood (i.e., not the bathtub version of the ark).
 But there has been a recent move to create another ark of a different kind: the microbial kind.1

 - While Noah’s ark was a massive structure for carrying all land-dwelling animals, the “Noah’s ark” for microbes is not necessarily as large.